 Patrick Monize identified a large gap in African student’s education, and quickly filled that gap when he established BrainTech Robotics STEM Learning Centre.
 “It is clear that we are not up to speed in the realm of STEM learning,” Patrick began.
 “My partner Christopher Lafayette and I are working together to provide access to programs that students cannot find in school.
 We knew when we looked at our education system that we needed to build this platform.”

-BrainTech Robotics has found a comprehensive way to bring the world of technology to our young people.
+BrainTech Robotics has found a comprehensive way to bring the world of technology to our young people and African students.
 Their programs are hands-on, and promote the usage of behaviours and skills.
 The programs offered build facility with core literacies and their application.
 Yes, they talk real science, but there’s real fun, too.
 Participants of the program have an opportunity to work with peers their age who share the same passions.